The PGCE is broadly aligned with the Northern Ireland Curriculum, preparing graduates to teach across the 11-18 year age range.

 At the beginning of February, you return to university-based tuition for four weeks in preparation for your second eleven week professional period in a school.

-A final week of university-based tuition completes the course at the beginning of June.
+A final week of university-based tuition completes the course at the end of May.

 Successful completion of the PGCE qualification depends on achieving satisfactory standards in both practical teaching and in course work.